What’s new in 0.11.0

 -

-Spectroanalyser in the Graphics module
+The spectrum analyzer in the Graphics module

 Support for Fixed-Point data types

-Screenshots of Engee models
+Screenshots of models Engee

 Changing model parameters during simulation

-Added commands to the software control
+Added commands to the software management

 -